Your website needs to look clean and professional. But looking good doesn’t matter if visitors can’t figure out how to book.

 The best location pages include local phone numbers, neighborhood lists, embedded reviews, and franchise owner bios.
 A page that just swaps the city name in a template isn't fooling anyone.
 Seattle Green Cleaning Fairy's 70+ neighborhood pages are the most aggressive version of this strategy.

 The Maids embeds raw Google reviews with dates and attribution.
 Molly Maid shows 1,079 reviews at 4.6 stars.
 Homeaglow has 4,849 Trustpilot-verified ratings.
-These carry more weight than cherry-picked quotes because visitors can verify them independently.
+Visitors can verify these independently, which hand-picked quotes can't offer.

 Founder or owner visibility